'Biggest little parade' doubles Benton's population for Labor Day weekend

 BENTON, Wis. — Kids dressed as chunks of cheese tossed packages of string cheese high into the air.
 The packages spun down into the eager hands of people lining Benton’s Main Street.

-Earlier in today's parade, a backyard-tool-shed-sized model of Father Samual Mazzuchelli's historic home sat on a trailer bed, following a succession of small-town marching bands, fire trucks and vintage tractors during Benton’s 123rd annual Labor Day celebration.
+Earlier in Sunday’s parade, a backyard-tool-shed-sized model of Father Samuel Mazzuchelli’s historic home sat on a trailer bed, following a succession of small-town marching bands, fire trucks and vintage tractors during Benton’s 123rd annual Labor Day celebration.

 “It’s the biggest little parade in the area,” said Melissa Keleher, of Benton.